Install Basic Operating System

 The latest version of RedHat Enterprise Linux 6 or CentOS 6 64-bit should be downloaded and installed.
 Do not worry at this point of trying to install a basic LAMP environment or other server packages, those will be taken care of in later steps of the HUBzero install.

 Hubzero packaging support is for the amd64 (64 bit) Intel architecture only.

 System reboots are required to complete the installation.
 Be sure to remove the install disk or reset your server's boot media before rebooting.

 The precise server configuration (such as disk partitioning, networking, etc) is dependent on how the hub is to be used and what hardware is being used, all the possible configuration options are not specifically outlined here.
 This installation guide outlines a very basic configuration but may not be suitable for larger sites.
 For larger sites, it is generally expected that the hub will be managed by an experienced Linux administrator who can help setup your site to meet your specific requirements.

-The installing system administrator is required to determine and configure the new system's partition layout, network, security models, etc. The following instructions only instruct how to install Hubzero software.
+The following instructions only instruct how to install Hubzero software.
 At a minimum a "Basic Server" host, ideally from a minimal ISO, is required with network access.